 Continued Growth and Focus

 Now that MicroCare has grown and brought on many subject matter experts, Jay has been able to specialize a little bit.
-Today much of his work is focused on regulatory compliance and intellectual property matters such as copyrights, contracts and patents.
+Today much of his work is focused on new product development and regulatory compliance and intellectual property matters such as copyrights, contracts and patents.
 MicroCare is growing fast and Jay is proud of that growth.
 “There are always new products to develop and new markets to explore,” Jay noted.
 “Technology is changing at an alarmingly fast rate and yet there is always a need for cleaning.
 As long as there is that need for critical cleaning, MicroCare will always be at the forefront.”

 Jay is the co-inventor of the TriggerGrip™ cleaning system, which is the single most creative invention which put MicroCare on the map.
 But he feels the most challenging and interesting product he has developed at MicroCare is the specialized packaging and chemistry used for the Sticklers™ fiber optic cleaning fluid.
 There is far more clever and subtle technology in this package than anybody would expect — it ain’t easy being clean!
 The industry’s rapid acceptance of this product is proof that Jay did it right — really right.

 Supporting the industry is important to Jay, and for a number of years he sat on the Board of the Eastern Aerosol Association, a local industry group.
 He also worked with the Environmental Protection Agency on the Clean Air Act rules governing the phase-out of ozone-depleting chemicals and the acceptance of new fluids.